Project Overview

 One key consideration based on our discovery research was accounting for light pollution in the cabin of the aircraft.
 By incorporating an inverted or dark mode inspired design, we could not only solve for this pain point, but also other considerations such as eye strain from viewing bright screens in low lighting.
 The United App to date does not currently have a "dark mode" by default and so this project presented an opportunity for us establish some of the design pattern conventions that would support this in the future.

-Light vs. Dark Mode Explorations
+Early Light vs. Dark Mode Explorations

 Future proofing with scalable frameworks